The Many Faces of Non-invertible Symmetries: From Invertible to Non-invertible Symmetries

 We take the point of view that our quantum system is described by a subalgebra of observables acting on a Hilbert space $\mathscr{H}$, $M \subset B(\mathscr{H})$.
 For example, in the algebraic approach to Quantum Field Theory (QFT), $M$ could coincide with the set of observables localized in a particular spacetime subregion \cite{Haag:1963dh,Doplicher:1971wk,Doplicher:1973at,doplicher_new_1989,Longo:1989tt,Longo:1990zp,Longo:1994xe,Guido:1997gi}.\footnote{In future work, we plan to describe a more complete approach in which we consider a collection of algebras coinciding with the observables in any open subset of a spacetime.
 In this context, extra conditions will be placed on the compatibility between algebras which encode the local and causal properties of the theory. } Given a unitary representation $U: G \rightarrow U(\mathscr{H})$ we obtain an \emph{automorphism} action of $G$ on the algebra $M$: \beq \alpha: G \rightarrow \text{Aut}(M), \qquad \alpha_g(x) = U(g)^{\dagger} x U(g)\,. \eeq The set $\text{Aut}(M)$ consists of all invertible, algebra preserving maps from $M$ to itself.
 That is, $\alpha \in \text{Aut}(M)$ is a bijection $\alpha: M \rightarrow M$ which is compatible with the product and the star involution on $M$ \beq \alpha(xy) = \alpha(x)\alpha(y), \qquad \alpha(x^*) = \alpha(x)^*\,. \eeq In this respect, we say that a group $G$ acts on $M$ as an \emph{invertible symmetry} if there exists a homomorphism $\alpha: G \rightarrow \text{Aut}(M)$.

 A natural generalization of an invertible symmetry is a \emph{non-invertible symmetry}.
-To define a non-invertible symmetry, we generalize from the set $\text{Aut}(M)$ of bijective algebra preserving maps to the set $\text{End}(M)$ of algebra preserving, but not necessarily invertible maps.
-Elements $\text{End}(M) \ni \rho: M \rightarrow M$ are called \emph{endomorphisms} of the system $M$.
-Given a set $S$, we say that $S$ acts on $M$ as a \emph{non-invertible symmetry} if there exists a map $\rho: S \rightarrow \text{End}(M)$.
-More specifically, given another algebra $A$, we say that $A$ acts on $M$ as an \emph{algebraic non-invertible symmetry} if there exists a homomorphism $\rho: A \rightarrow \text{End}(M)$ (i.e. such that $\rho_{a_1} \circ \rho_{a_2} = \rho_{a_1 a_2}$).
-In the Hilbert space picture, an endomorphism action may be implemented by a representation $V: A \rightarrow B(\mathscr{H})$ such that \beq V(a) x = \rho_a(x) V(a)\,, \eeq generalizing \eqref{groupconj} above.
-We refer to $V(a)$ as `charged intertwiners' \cite{Bischoff:2014xea} and physically it corresponds to twisted sector operators (e.g. attached to the topological defect whose action on $B(\cH)$ is represented by $\rho$).\footnote{Since $\text{Aut}(M) \subset \text{End}(M)$, the notion of non-invertible symmetry subsumes also invertible symmetries.
+To define a non-invertible symmetry, we generalize from the set $\text{Aut}(M)$ of bijective algebra preserving maps to the set $\Endvect(M)$ of vector space preserving, but not necessarily invertible maps.
+Given a set $S$, we say that $S$ acts on $M$ as a \emph{non-invertible symmetry} if there exists a map $\rho: S \rightarrow \Endvect(M)$.
+More specifically, given another algebra $A$, we say that $A$ acts on $M$ as an \emph{algebraic non-invertible symmetry} if there exists a homomorphism $\rho: A \rightarrow \Endvect(M)$ (i.e. such that $\rho_{a_1} \circ \rho_{a_2} = \rho_{a_1 a_2}$).
+In other words, $M$ is an $A$-module.
+In the Hilbert space picture, such an action may be implemented by a representation $V: A \rightarrow B(\mathscr{H})$ such that \ie V(a) x = \rho_{(a_{(1)})}(x) V(a_{(2)})\,, \fe where we have adopted the standard Sweedler notation for the coproduct on the RHS (see standard textbook \cite{Majid:1996kd}).
+This generalizes \eqref{groupconj} for the group symmetries.
+We refer to $V(a)$ as `charged intertwiners' (generalizing the notions in \cite{Longo:1994xe}) and for point-localized endomorphisms (obtained from a limiting procedure \cite{Buchholz:1988ae}), they correspond to twisted sector operators (e.g. attached to the topological defect network whose action on $B(\cH)$ is represented by $\rho$).\footnote{Since $\text{Aut}(M) \subset \Endvect(M)$, the notion of non-invertible symmetry subsumes also invertible symmetries.
 When we discuss a non-invertible symmetry we leave open the possibly that some of the symmetry generators may be invertible e.g. belong to $\text{Aut}(M)$.}